top of page

 If you're feeling agitated, distressed, or hypervigilant, acknowledge these emotions as valid.
 Engage in the practice in a way that helps you feel safe, whether that means simply listening, participating partially or fully, adjusting the pace to suit your comfort level, or visualising the movements rather than physically touching yourself.

 - Touch and bodywork practices may bring up emotions or increase awareness.
-If you feel that these practices aren't suitable for your current state or stress response, honor your needs and prioritize safety and comfort.
+If you feel that these practices aren't suitable for your current state or stress response, honour your needs and prioritise safety and comfort.
 Remember, the focus is on the practice, not achieving perfection.

 Adaptation and Self-Care: